uken/mooble/README.md

 * `Assembly-CSharp` for code in your project
 * `Assembly-CSharp-firstpass` for code in your plugins directory

-:info: Not all rules accept `Exclusions` lists; take a look at the code for the specific rule to check whether it accepts exclusions.
+Not all rules accept `Exclusions` lists; take a look at the code for the specific rule to check whether it accepts exclusions.

 ### Build Integration